mayonezu216/Awesome-PU-learning/README.md

   - Keywords: Positive-unlabeled learning, asymmetric loss, deep neural networks.
   - <details><summary>Digest</summary> For the situation with selection bias on the labeled samples, we propose a heuristic method to automatically choose the hyper-parameter according to the class prior on the training data.
 Compared with previous approaches, our method only requires a slight modification of the conventional cross-entropy loss and is compatible with various deep neural networks in an end-to-end way.

+- PUNet: Temporal Action Proposal Generation With Positive Unlabeled Learning Using Key Frame Annotations. [[paper]](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9506012)[[code]](https://github.com/NoorZia/punet)
+  - Noor Ul Sehr Zia; Osman Semih Kayhan; Jan van Gemert.
+IEEE ICIP 2021.
+  - Keywords: PUNet, Temporal Action Proposal Generation, Key Frame Annotations, Positive Unlabeled Learning.
+  - <details><summary>Digest</summary>  To tackle the class imbalance by using only a single frame, we evaluate an extremely simple Positive-Unlabeled algorithm (PU-learning).
+We demonstrate on THUMOS’14 and ActivityNet that using a single key frame label give good results while being significantly faster to annotate.
+In addition, we show that our simple method, PUNet, is data-efficient which further reduces the need for expensive annotations.

  - Positive-Unlabeled Learning from Imbalanced Data [[paper]](https://www.ijcai.org/proceedings/2021/0412.pdf)
    - Guangxin Su, Weitong Chen, Miao Xu.
 IJCAI 2021.
    -  <details><summary>Digest</summary> In this paper, we explore this problem and propose a general learning objective for PU learning targeting specially at imbalanced data.
 By this general learning objective, state-of- the-art PU methods based on optimizing a consis- tent risk estimator can be adapted to conquer the imbalance.
 We theoretically show that in expecta- tion, optimizing our learning objective is equivalent to learning a classifier on the oversampled balanced data with both P and N data available, and further provide an estimation error bound.